-First, before planning any meals you need to understand the keto diet.
-The ketogenic diet was first used in the 1920s as a treatment for epilepsy, so even though it might seem “new” it’s really not new at all.
+First, before planning any meals, you need to understand the keto diet.
+The ketogenic diet was first used in the 1920’s as a treatment for epilepsy.
+So even though it might seem “new” it’s really not new at all.
 It fell out of favor for a long time because medications to treat epilepsy were a lot simpler to use.
-But, in the last few years it has come back in full force particularly because it is extremely effective for weight loss.
+But, in the last few years it has come back in full force, particularly for fast weight loss.

 The keto diet is a high fat, moderate protein, low carbohydrate diet.
 The recommended macronutrient breakdown is 5-10% of calories come from carbohydrates, 25-30% from protein, and 60-70% from fat.
 Usually carbohydrates are kept somewhere between 20-50 grams per day, depending on the calorie needs of the individual.
 The theory behind the diet is that the carbohydrates are kept low to force your body into ketosis, a state where you start to burn fat instead of sugar for energy.

 The keto diet works for weight loss in several ways.
 Your body has unlimited fat stores, which means you don’t need to eat every few hours to prevent hunger.
 Your body just taps into its stores.
 Second, a high fat intake increases feeling of fullness, making you eat fewer calories overall.
 The keto diet also speeds up metabolism.
 Switching to making energy from fat and other substances uses up a lot of calories.
 Lastly, it changes appetite hormones so you are simply not hungry.
 All of these changes help you burn more calories and eat fewer calories, resulting in quick weight loss (1).

 That may sound great right?
 A diet that burns extra calories and suppresses your appetite at the same time?
 Here is exactly what you can (and can’t) eat on the diet.

 Foods not allowed on the ketogenic diet include anything high in carbohydrates, including: